algolab-quantique/pauliarray/documentation/source/index.rst

     An indepth description and advantages showcase of PauliArray can be found in the PauliArray technical paper available on the `ArXiv <https://arxiv.org/abs/2405.19287>`_.

 Installation
 =============

-Once you have downloaded/cloned the PauliArray repository, you can install from the directory containing the :code:`pyproject.toml` file with the following command.
+Once you have downloaded/cloned the PauliArray repository, you can install from the directory containing the `pyproject.toml` file with the following command

 .. code::

     pip install .

-To devellop PauliArray
+To develop PauliArray
 ----------------------

-We recommand using `flit <https://flit.pypa.io/en/stable/>`_ to install PauliArray if you plan to devellop it and to use its symbolic link option.
-Again, from the directory containing the :code:`pyproject.toml` file with the following command.
+To install PauliArray with the aim of editing or developping features, we recommand using [flit](https://flit.pypa.io/en/stable/) for the installation and to use its symbolic link option.
+Again, from the directory containing the `pyproject.toml` file, execute the following command

 .. code::